Blackberry White Chocolate Scones

 - Divide dough in half and turn out on a lightly floured board.
 Use lightly floured hands to pat each half into a 7-inch circle.
 Place the two circles of dough on prepared baking sheets and chill baking sheets in the freezer for 20 minutes while preheating oven to 425°F.

-- For the topping, place white chocolate in a microwave safe bowl and heat chocolate in 20 second intervals, stirring after each interval until melted and smooth (about 1 1/2 minutes).
+- Melt white chocolate: Place chopped white chocolate in a microwave safe bowl and heat chocolate in 20 second intervals, stirring after each interval until melted and smooth (about 1 1/2 minutes).
 Drizzle white chocolate over scones; let set before serving.

 Notes